Chocolate Baked Oats Without Banana

 Storage

-Fridge: This chocolate baked oats keep well for 3 days in the fridge if stored properly in an airtight container.
+Fridge: You can store it in the fridge for up to 5 days if stored properly in an airtight container.

 Reheat: Whenever you want to eat, take out a portion from the freezer, thaw it completely in the fridge and reheat it in the microwave until warm.